gboehl/dynare/doc/manual/source/the-model-file.rst

 equations—which will appear in the final output.

 The main transformation concerns leads and lags.
-Dynare will perform a transformation of the model so that there is only one lead and one lag on endogenous variables and, in the case of a stochastic model, no leads/lags on exogenous variables.
+Dynare will perform a transformation of the model so that there is only one lead and one lag on endogenous variables and no leads/lags on exogenous variables.

 This transformation is achieved by the creation of auxiliary variables and corresponding equations.
 For example, if ``x(+2)`` exists in the